Partha104/Partha104_LinearRegression/README.md

 # Project Name
-Linear Regression Assignment on Bike Sharing
-Tools Used :- Jupyter Notebook

-###Libraries Used

-# Project Name
-> Outline a brief description of your project.
 > This assignment is a programming assignment wherein need to build a multiple linear regression model for the prediction of demand for shared bikes